Editor of Spain's El Mundo exits after clash with government

 "Editorship of El Mundo will be assigned to Casimiro Garcia-Abadillo, currently deputy editor, with the objective of relaunching its hard copy circulation and further strengthening its digital leadership," RCS said in a statement.

-Ramirez left with severance pay of about 15 million euros, a source close to the matter told Reuters.
+Ramirez left with severance pay of about 15 million euros ($20.5 million), a source close to the matter told Reuters.
 Local media reported that the newspaper had been losing millions of euros a year, but RCS declined to comment.

 The circulation of the paper and its on-line version ORBYT fell 14 percent in 2012, according to the last full-year report available from RCS.